 There are a variety of potential causes for urine leakage, including infections, neurological disease, kidney disease or other diseases that cause increased consumption of water, senility, ectopic ureters, stones, tumors and urethral sphincter induced incontinence (USMI) in female dogs.
 The most common cause of incontinence in middle-aged or senior spayed female dogs.
-The cause is thought to be multifactorial with links to lack of estrogen resulting from being spayed, increased size of a dog and even obesity.
-This is known as hormonal incontinence.
+The cause is thought to be multifactorial with links to lack of estrogen from being spayed, increased size of a dog and even obesity.
+This is known as urethral sphincter mechanism incontinence.

-This type of incontinence happens because estrogen strengthens the dog's muscles which control urination.
-When the hormone levels become lower with age, her muscles can no longer hold urine in the right place.
+This type of incontinence is related to the hormone estrogen.
+Estrogen strengthens the dog's muscles which control urination.
+When the hormone levels become lower with age, her muscles no longer hold urine in the right place.
 As urine collects in the vestibule area, it can then leak out when she moves and most commonly occurs when she gets up or lies down.

 In most cases, urinary incontinence is the only problem, though sometimes a urinary tract infection or other disease is seen as well which makes screening a urine in these dog's very important.
 Sometimes your veterinarian may want to screen bloodwork or imaging diagnostics such as xray as well.